gbiamgaurav/Zindi/README.md

-# Zindi
-Zindi Hackathon for Indian Citizens - Income Prediction challenge
+# Hackathon of Income Prediction challenge